Actually it’s a version of Google Closure Templates (.soy templates) with HAML syntax.

 - test test test

-- support all Google Closure Templates features
+- support most Google Closure Templates features

 - JSP taglib

-- native OS listener of sources modification (for Maven plugin)
+- native OS listener for sources modification

 - a Gradle plugin